Crocodile oil: Skin condition

-Commercial use
+Commercial production

 With the increase in commercial alligator farming in countries including Thailand, the United States, Australia, South Africa, and South East Asia, crocodile fat and oil became a commercial product that can be used in a number of ways such as medicine, skin care products, and as a feedstock for biodiesel.
 Natural oils are extensively used in cosmetics and as treatment for a growing number of conditions.
-According to Vermaak, the natural products industry is a multibillion dollar industry and has grown enormously in the past few years.
+According to Vermaak, the natural products industry is a multibillion-dollar industry and has grew enormously in the years up to 2011.
 Crocodile oil as an oil mainly containing fatty acids contribute to beneficial properties in cosmetics and personal care products.
 More specifically, crocodile oil is also used in the tanning industry.
 The oil can range from about $US4 for a tube of crocodile lip balm to about $US104 for a large jar of pure crocodile oil balm.
 Businesses consider the capability to convert crocodile fat to a marketable oil.
 They can capitalise on "first-mover advantage" due to crocodile oil benefits.
 Golden 8 Skincare is an Australian company, using crocodile oil as the main ingredient of its product.
 The company's description of the product include "Packed full of Omegas 3,6 7 and 9 to help in the healing of skin conditions due to its Natural Moisturising Factor (NMF) Crocodile Oil helps prevents dermal irritation and regenerates the skin whilst providing the skin its daily dose of Omegas to produce clear, glowing, healthy skin."
-The Asian skin care products use animal ingredients such as emu oil and snail slime, however, crocodile oil contains antimicrobial and anti-fungal properties.
-As a result. crocodile oil lotions and other products derived from crocodile fat can be seen sold online for commercial use.
+Crocodile oil lotions and other products derived from crocodile fat can be seen sold online for personal use.

-With reference to other uses of crocodile, the crocodile industry has traditionally focused on producing skins used in the production of high‐quality fashion.
-With the increase in production costs in South Africa, crocodile farmers have had to look at alternative means of increasing the profitability of their enterprise.
-Two major sources of income have been incorporated into the major component of skin production, namely tourism and meat production.
-Presently, in South Africa, most of the crocodile meat produced is either exported or sold to the restaurant trade or used as unprocessed crocodile feed on the farm.
-Specifically, in Australia, crocodile species are farmed for their skins and meat.
-First grade Crocodile skins are highly sought after in Japan, France, Italy and the Asian countries.
-In Australia, crocodile by-products of meat, feet, teeth and skulls are sold on the domestic market.
-Feet and teeth are made into key-rings, jewellery and back scratchers and skulls are often mounted onto boards as display pieces.

 Criticism

+Critics of Crocodile farming mentions the use of crocodile oil as a contribution to the diminishing numbers of various crocodile species.
+Many species of crocodile are endangered such as the Siamese crocodile, which is farmed in Thailand.